Stabilization by Noise of a $\mathbb{C}^2$-Valued Coupled System: Nonexplosivity and ergodicity of the -valued SDEs

 \emph{cf.\@} Chapter 4 of \cite{hasminskii}.
 Applying Lebesgue's dominated convergence theorem, (\ref{eq:ergo}) implies that for all $z_0 \in\mathbb{C}$ and all bounded functions $f$,

 In particular, the invariant measure $\pi$ can be obtained as the limit

 which is independent of $z_0 \in \mathbb{C}$.

 It is also of interest to characterize the rate of exponential convergence to the ergodic measure.
 See Theorem 3.3 of \cite{noise1} for results concerning the process (\ref{eq:poly}).
-We will not pursue the exponential convergence question for the process $\tilde{z}_t$ in this paper.
+We will not pursue the rate of convergence question for the process $\tilde{z}_t$ in this paper.

 In any case, the key step is to justify the connection between (\ref{eq:poly}) and (\ref{eq:ztilde}) so that the ergodic properties of the former can be transferred to the latter.
 This will be achieved using the Girsanov transform.